sertansenturk/tomato/README.md

         [Install](#lily_install) the latest stable version for your OS.

-    - The binary path exists but it is not used.
+    - The binary path exists, but it is not used.

         The path is not searched by the defaults defined in ```tomato/config/lilypond.cfg```.
 Add the path of the LilyPond binary to the configuration file.